 Dorothy’s interest in Civilian Public Service began as a child when she listened to many heated discussions about CPS between her father, Virgil Nichols, and her uncle Malcolm Nichols.
 Because of his hearing disability, Malcolm had been classified as 4F and would have never been chosen to serve in the military.
 However, he was required to serve in Civilian Public Service simply because he chose to register as a religious conscientious objector.
 On the other hand, Virgil served in the Army and each believed they had made the better decision.

-Dorothy later researched Civilian Public Service at various archives in Washington, D.C., at Swarthmore College’s Peace Collection, and at the Quaker meeting house in Philadelphia.
+Dorothy later researched Civilian Public Service at various archives in Washington, D.C., at Swarthmore College’s Peace Collection, and at the American Friends Service Committee in Philadelphia.
 She also retained all of her uncle’s letters and documents that he carefully preserved about CPS during and after his detainment.
 Her oral history project includes interviews with James Dyer, James Griffith, Robert McCullagh, Lawrence Miller, and Malcolm Nichols.